UM-Deluge-Capstone/.github/README.md

 # After the Deluge* Capstone
 _*of Water, of Data_ <br>

-University of Michigan
+University of Michigan <br>
-Taubman College of Architecture and Urban Planning URP603 Capstone / Winter 2022
+Taubman College of Architecture and Urban Planning<br>
+URP603 Capstone / Winter 2022

 In Collaboration with the National Disaster Preparedness Training Center (NDPTC) at the University of Hawaii